longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Combat Menu
 ^^^^^^^^^^^

 The :guilabel:`Combat` menu is used to give combat units orders.

-The :guilabel:`Combat` menu has the following options:
+It has the following options:

 Fortify Unit
     Instruct the unit to :strong:`Fortify` on the tile.
 An icon will show on the unit signifying